Nageswar-556/IIT-BOMBAY-PLACEMENT-PREPARATION-2024/README.md

-"In 2024, I actively engaged in diverse opportunities to build my skills and explore my career interests.
-In February, I participated in the IIT Bombay Placement Preparation Session,
-     which enhanced my understanding of placement processes and strategies for excelling in technical and behavioral interviews.
-I also attended an industrial visit to 8 Queens Software Company, gaining practical insights into software development and industry workflows.
-Additionally, I completed an AutoCAD 2D Workshop, where I honed my skills in drafting and designing technical layouts.
-      With a strong interest in Artificial Intelligence, I am focused on leveraging these experiences to build a robust foundation for a career in AI, combining technical expertise with industry awareness."
+"In February 2024, I participated in the IIT Bombay Placement Preparation Session, which provided valuable insights into placement processes and strategies for excelling in both technical and behavioral interviews.
+This session helped me improve my problem-solving skills, refine my resume, and understand the expectations of recruiters, preparing me to confidently navigate the placement journey."